Coffee Filter Butterfly

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 Not only is this Coffee Filter Butterfly Craft pretty, but it’s super easy to make with household supplies.
-All you need is coffee filters, pipe cleaners, markers, a tray or pan and spray bottle!
+All you need are basket coffee filters, pipe cleaners, markers, a tray or pan and spray bottle.

-Color the coffee filters, mist with water then let them dry.
-After they are dry twist a pipe cleaner around them to create butterfly antennas and spread the wings apart.
+To make a butterfly, color the coffee filters, mist with water then let them dry.
+After they are dry, create a fan fold and twist a pipe cleaner around the center to create butterfly antennas and spread the wings apart.

-The hardest part up this easy kids craft is waiting for the coffee filters to dry.
+The hardest part of this easy kid’s craft is waiting for the coffee filters to dry.
 It’s perfect anytime of the year, but especially cute to make as a spring craft just like this easy Toilet Paper Roll Frog.

 Overhead image of Coffee Filter Butterflies Ingredients

-• Coffee filters – We used an 8 cup coffee filter.
+• Coffee filters – We used an 8 cup basket coffee filter.

-• Washable markers – We love these tropical colors to create a fun palette, but any marker color will work!
+• Washable markers – We love these tropical colors to create a fun palette, but any marker color will work.
+Bingo dabbers are great for this craft, too!

-• Spray bottle of water – Head to the dollar store to grab inexpensive spray bottles.
+• Spray bottle – Head to the dollar store to grab inexpensive spray bottles for your water.

-• Tray – Any tray or even a pan will work for this craft.
+• Tray – Any tray or even a cookie sheet will work for this craft.

-After you have colored the coffee filter you will want to take the spray bottle and mist the coffee filter until the color starts to blend.
+After you have colored the coffee filter, take the spray bottle and mist the coffee filter until the colors start to blend.

 After they have been misted and the colors blend separate the filters and set them aside to dry.
 We like to put them on paper towels so they dry faster.

-Once your coffee filters are completely dry you will want to fold them up accordion-style.
+Once your coffee filters are completely dry, fold them up accordion style.

 To fold them up accordion-style simply make a fold about a quarter inch big.
 Then flip the filter over and fold again.
 You will repeat this process until you reach the end of the coffee filter.

 This is not necessary, but it gives these butterflies a uniform color to them.
-The color runs onto the second filter as you spray the coffee filters.
+The color and creative designs run onto the second filter as you spray the coffee filters.

 After spraying them down, I move them to a counter lined with paper towels.
 If you’re in a hurry, you can place them onto a cooling rack to help airflow.
 I also dry them out by blotting them with paper towels after the colors have blended.